 Typically, after I publish a post, I keep my phone nearby so I can respond to comments as they roll in.
 With this one, I tucked my phone into the deep crevice of my couch and tried distracting myself staring blankly at some TV show.
 I was still quite fearful that I would look at my phone that night and see a bunch of hateful comments, messages, and maybe even some phone calls from aghast friends.

 So what makes a person admit her biggest secret to the whole world?!

-God told me to.
-He told me to surrender the fear of alienation to Him and to publish that post.
-He told me it would help people...but I couldn't focus on that past all the fear.
+God told me to surrender the fear of alienation to Him.
+He told me it would help people — even though I couldn't focus on that past all the fear.
 When I told Him I was scared of being abandoned and unwanted by even my closest friends, He told me that He would never abandon me.

 I had to decide if I was going to let fear be the lord of my life or if I would surrender it to God.
 I also needed to decide if I was living for an audience of friends and followers or if I was living for an audience of one.
 When I hit "Publish", I was still filled with trepidation.
 Emotionally, I was fearful, but I knew I had to take a step to defeat that fear.
 I needed to very definitively decide who I wanted to be my Lord.
 I thought to myself, "I may be alienated for this, but God will say to me, 'Well done, good and faithful servant', because I obeyed Him."

 So then I hit publish.
 And I got a better response to that post than anything else I've ever written.

 The fear of alientation?
 Turns out that was the enemy spewing lies trying to keep the darkness of fear a permanent fixture of my life.
 I found myself more connected to so many people on a deeper level than before.
 People whom I've lost contact with sent me DM's.
 People whom I've felt like I was hiding this from -- now they know my reality.